bogdanb/hpmor/README.md

 books (either one or six volumes; the latter option is more practical to bind).
 There are also dust jackets for the printable volumes.

-TeXLive 2015 or later is required to build the book.
+TeXLive 2015 or later and git are required to build the book.
+(Note: the book must be built from a git checkout.)

 Note: the Omake Files chapters (11 and 64) have been moved to the end of the single-file PDF.
 Those chapter numbers are omitted in the text, so chapter